playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 ## How to Debug Common Issues with Jest

-While using Jest in a React Native monorepo like this _can_ feel like a superpower, it comes with more risks of difficult-to-debug solutions as well.
+While using Jest in a React Native monorepo as this _can_ feel like a superpower, it comes with more risks of difficult-to-debug solutions as well.

-Here's just a few we've discovered along the way:
+Here are just a few we've discovered along the way:

 ### Invalid Default Export Issues